Why It’s Good to Know How Fast You Go

 - Why knowing your average walking speed is important

 It lets you choose a trail that’s appropriate for your fitness levels.
-It allows you to estimate the time required to cover different stages of your trip.
-It gives you bragging rights over your slow-moving friends—and a solid excuse when lagging behind the fast-moving ones!
+It allows you to estimate the time required to cover different stages of your trip (vital on a thru-hike!).
+It gives you bragging rights over your slow-moving friends…and a solid excuse when lagging behind the fast-moving ones!

 More than this, it’s a tool that can help you ensure you don’t overextend yourself and suffer the consequences of benightment, being late for dinner, or stumbling about in the dark trying to find your way back to your car or campsite.